njustesen/TRTS/starcraft/terran.md

 Comsat Stations starts with 1/4 energy.

 **Abilities**:
-* Scan [1 Energy]:
-  - Reveals everything in an area, including cloaked units.
+* Scan [1 Energy]: Reveals everything in an area, including cloaked units.
 If used during a combat round, the effect stops when the round is over, otherwise it stops immedieately after inspecting the area.

 ### Nuclear Silo

 **Produces**:
-* Nuke [8 min, 4 sup]
-  - A Nuclear Silo can at most hold one Nuke.
+* Nuke [8 min, 4 sup]: A Nuclear Silo can at most hold one Nuke.

 ### Supply Depot